google/fhir-data-pipes/doc/docs/tutorial_lossy_example.md

    * Edit the values in this file to match the database for the FHIR server you are connecting to.

 ## Set the sinkDbConfigPath
+The sinkDb refers to the target database that will become the data warehouse.

 With the default config, you will create both Parquet files (under `dwhRootPrefix`) and flattened views in the database configured by `sinkDbConfigPath` [here](https://github.com/google/fhir-data-pipes/blob/27d691e91d0fe6ef4c9624acba4e68bca145c973/docker/config/application.yaml#L42).

-Make sure to create the DB referenced in the connection config file (default is a postgreSQL db named 'views').
+Make sure to create the database referenced in the connection config file (default is a postgreSQL db named 'views').
 You can do this with the following SQL query:

 ```sql
 CREATE DATABASE views;